Maigret and the Saint-Fiacre Case

-Maigret et l'affaire Saint-Fiacre is a 1959 French crime film directed by Jean Delannoy that stars Jean Gabin as the fictional police detective Jules Maigret.
+Maigret and the Saint-Fiacre Case (French: Maigret et l'affaire Saint-Fiacre) is a 1959 French-Italian crime film directed by Jean Delannoy and starring Jean Gabin, Valentine Tessier and Michel Auclair.
+Gabin appears as the fictional police detective Jules Maigret.
 Adapted from the novel l'Affaire Saint-Fiacre by the Belgian writer Georges Simenon, it tells how Maigret goes privately to the aid of his late father's employer who has received an anonymous death threat and, though unable to prevent the death, unmasks the plotters.

+It was shot at the Epinay Studios in Paris and on location at various sites including around Seine-et-Marne and Yvelines.
+The film's sets were designed by the art director René Renoux.